VishalDeoPrasad/Natural-Language-Processing/README.md

 ![Alt text](image-2.png)

 ### What are my use-cases in NLP? what kind of problem we can solve using NLP?
-1. Document classifiction: can i take a sentence or news article, or a tweet and classifie it into certain classes. or simple classifiction problem. <br>
+1. `Document classifiction`: can i take a sentence or news article, or a tweet and classifie it into certain classes. or simple classifiction problem. <br>
 use-case 1: **ticket routing system**; suppose you help some techinical problem you enter the description of the problem based on the description you ticket get routed to HR, IT system, manager etc. <br>

-2. Sentiment analysis: can i take some article or tweet and find out the sentiment analysis.
+2. `Sentiment analysis`: can i take some article or tweet and find out the sentiment analysis.

-3. Language Model (like chatbot): like chatgpt, where we can solve multiple problem for example: <br>
+3. `Language Model` (like chatbot): like chatgpt, where we can solve multiple problem for example: <br>
 **1. Summerization Probem:** given a long sentance can you do summerization. <br>
 **2. Translation Probem:** Given a sentance can you convert it to some other language <br>
 **3. Question Answering:** Given a question can you answer. <br>